Limited Company Liquidation

 The cost of liquidating a limited company depends on whether it is solvent or insolvent.
 Because solvent liquidations (MVLs) can be a more straightforward closure process, the cost of an MVL is usually more affordable than other insolvent closure options.

-Once we’ve been appointed and put the company into liquidation, there will be post-appointment fees, which vary case by case.
-Once we are aware of your situation, we will calculate the costs, which cover:
+Once the company has been put into liquidation, there will be post-appointment fees, which vary case by case.
+Once we are aware of your company’s situation, we will assess the costs, which usually cover:

 • Processing creditor claims.